Empress Xiaogongren

 Empress Xiaogongren (28 April 1660 – 25 June 1723), of the Manchu Plain Yellow Banner Uya clan, was a posthumous name bestowed to the consort of Xuanye, the Kangxi Emperor and mother of Yinzhen, the Yongzheng Emperor.
-She was honoured as Empress Dowager Renshou during the reign of her son and posthumously honoured as empress, although she never held the rank of empress consort during her lifetime.
+She was honoured as Empress Mother Renshou during the reign of her son and posthumously honoured as empress, although she never held the rank of empress consort during her lifetime.

 Life

 Family background

-Empress Xiaogongren's personal name was not recorded in history.
+Empress Xiaogongren's personal name was Malu (瑪琭).
 She was a Booi Aha of the Plain Yellow Banner by birth.